The way you manage the hierarchy of your

 RelativeLayout container might contain a single child that is also a

-Lint can often flag this problem for you, reducing debugging time.
+view hierarchy.
+Lint can flag this problem for you, reducing debugging time.

 tag.
-For example, you may define a re-usable layout as follows:
+For example, you might define a reusable layout as follows:

 <LinearLayout> <!-- some stuff here --> </LinearLayout>

-And then an include tag to add this item to the parent container:
+<include> tag to add the following item to the parent

 <LinearLayout xmlns:android="http://schemas.android.com/apk/res/android" android:orientation="vertical" android:layout_width="match_parent" android:layout_height="match_parent" android:background="@color/app_bg" android:gravity="center_horizontal"> <include layout="@layout/titlebar"/> <TextView android:layout_width="match_parent" android:layout_height="wrap_content" android:text="@string/hello" android:padding="10dp" /> ... </LinearLayout>

-The include unnecessarily nests the first layout within the second layout.
+The preceding include unnecessarily nests the first layout within the second layout.

 Adopt a cheaper layout

-You may not be able to adjust your existing layout scheme so that it doesn't contain redundant layouts.
-In certain cases, the only solution may be to flatten your hierarchy by switching over to an entirely different layout type.
+You might not be able to adjust your existing layout scheme so that it doesn't contain redundant layouts.
+In certain cases, the only solution might be to flatten your hierarchy by switching over to an entirely different layout type.

-provides the same functionality as a more complex layout with many positional dependencies.
+functionality as a more complex layout with many positional dependencies.
 The Jetpack library